mthaw/blg-education/README.md

+# EduCents
-# Education that makes cents!
+Education that makes cents